 Finding: Does not apply but if it applies, it Complies.
 This section applies to exterior alterations of "historic sites" within a conservation district.
+No structures within the subject site proposed for demolition or modification are individually designed within the McLoughlin Conservation District or are on the National Resister.

 The only structure proposed for alteration is the armory.
 "Historic sites" is interpreted to mean structures that contribute to the significance of the conservation district.
 The armory was not designated as a "historic site" at the time that the conservation district and therefore this section does not apply.
 The proposed alterations to the armory include adding four new garage doors to the west elevation, removing one of the existing garage doors will be removed and the CMU will be painted a different color.
 These changes do not increase the building massing, nor will they be visible from the public right of way.
 To the extent it applies, this criterion is met.